The Charles County Sheriff's Office

 Remote Visiting Procedures and Fees

-To participate in remote visiting, you will need access to a computer, a web-cam and high-speed Internet.
+To participate in remote visiting, you will need access to a computer with a web-cam and high-speed Internet OR an Android-based mobile device or tablet.
+At this time, iWebVisit does not support the Apple iPhone or iPad, however an Apple MacBook laptop is supported.
+Support for iPhone/iPad is coming soon, so check back regularly for updates.
 If you have access to this technology, go to iWebVisit.com and create your account.
 Then, schedule your visit.

-Each inmate is allowed two remote visits per day and each visit is 20 minutes long.
-The cost is $9 per visit for standard visitors and $25 per visit for qualified professionals who choose to visit via this service.
+Each inmate is allowed four remote visits per day and each visit is 15 minutes long.
+The cost is $4.50 per visit for standard visitors and $25 per visit for qualified professionals who choose to visit via this service.
 In the event your visit is canceled, a credit voucher may not be issued.